 Per Page:

 Aerial view of Jellyfish Lake on the island of Eil Malk in Palau.
-This view is looking west across the lake, past some small coral and rock islets around Eil Malk, and toward the Seventy Island Preserve, which is some 11.5 km (7 mi) distant.
+This view is looking west across the lake, past small coral and rock islets and toward the Seventy Island Preserve, which is about 11.5 km (7 mi) away.
 Photo courtesy of the US National Park Service.

 Located on Eil Malk island, Jellyfish Lake is an unusual marine lake that is poplated almost exclusively by two species of jellyfish: golden and moon jellyfish.
-Eil Malk is part of the Rock Islands, a group of small, rocky, mostly uninhabited islands in Palau's Southern Lagoon, between Koror and Peleliu.
-Millions of golden jellyfish migrate horizontally across the lake daily.
-Although Jellyfish Lake is connected to the ocean through fissures and tunnels, the lake is sufficiently isolated and the conditions are different enough that the diversity of species in the lake is greatly reduced from the nearby lagoon.
+Eil Malk is part of the Rock Islands, a group of small, rocky, and mostly uninhabited islands in Palau's Southern Lagoon, between Koror and Peleliu.

 The Rock Islands are a large group of 445 uninhabited limestone islands in the Southern Lagoon of Palau between Koror and Peleliu.
-They are probably Palau's most outstanding scenic feature.
-Their aggregate area is about 42 sq km (16 sq mi) with a maximum height of 207 m (679 ft).
-The islands were declared a UNESCO World Heritage Site in 2012.
+They cover a total area of about 42 sq km (16 sq mi).
 Image courtesy of NOAA / James P. McVey.

-Beach on the southwest coast of Peleliu where the US Marines landed on 15 September 1944 at the start of the Battle of Peleliu .
+Beach on the southwest coast of Peleliu, Palau, where the US Marines landed on 15 September 1944 at the start of the Battle of Peleliu.

-The Peleliu War Museum is housed in a former Japanese storage bunker that was used during the Battle of Peleliu (15 September 1944 – 27 November 1944) as command post.
-The bunker was heavily damaged from the outside by artillery shells fired from the sea.
-The collection consists of many relics found on the battlefield, such as weapons, helmets, and personal belongings.
+The Peleliu War Museum in Palau is housed in a former Japanese storage bunker that was used during the Battle of Peleliu (15 September 1944 – 27 November 1944) as a command post.

-Memorial marker to the US Army's 81st Infantry Division on Peleliu.
+Memorial marker to the US Army's 81st Infantry Division on Peleliu, Palau.

-Sign at the entrance to a vast cave system carved out by Japanese defenders on Peleliu.
+Sign at the entrance to a vast cave system carved out by Japanese defenders on Peleliu in Palau.

-US Marine Corps Medal of Honor Winners Memorial on Peleliu.
+US Marine Corps Medal of Honor Winners Memorial on Peleliu in Palau.

-The remains of a Japanese airfield building on Peleliu.
+The remains of a Japanese airfield building on Peleliu, Palau.

 Previous PagePage 01 of 02Next Page